 XII.
-MINERAL RESOURCES.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?
-Discussi on: red Co cently ounty ally, the two most valuable mineral commodities in Napa County in econor, building stone and aggregate have become economically valuable.
-Masseline Data Report (Mines and Mineral Deposits, BDR Figure 2-2) in mportant mineral resource recovery sites located on the project site.
-No lines and Miner dicates that the ral Deposits mapp ere are no known r ing included in t mineral resource he Napa Mitigatio n Me asures: None required.
-XIII.
+MIN NERAL RESOURCES.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? \boxtimes Discu ussion: recently County locally i cally, the two most valuable mineral commodities in Napa County in eco, building stone and aggregate have become economically valuable.
+It building stone and aggregate have become economically valuable.
+It because the Baseline Data Report (Mines and Mineral Deposits, BDR Figure 2-2) is mportant mineral resource recovery sites located on the project site.
+Note that the project site is a sure of the project site.
+Note that the project site is a sure of the project site.
+Note that the project site is a sure of the project site.
+Mines and Mine ndicates that the ral Deposits mapp ere are no known oing included in t mineral resource the Napa XIII.
 NO ISE.
-Would the project result in: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of \boxtimes
+Would the project result in: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact or applicable standards of other agencies?

+Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance.